This is my interpretation of this ancient board game. Enjoy. To play again you need to re-load the page.

 The players start with all their pieces off the board.
 The dice are rolled, and each player attempts to enter their pieces onto the board and through the path and then off at the end of the path.
 It's a "race game".

-When the dice are rolled, the player may move one of his (remaining) pieces.
+When the dice are rolled, the player may move one of his (remaining free) pieces.
 Pieces on the board may attack (land on) the pieces of the opponent, causing them to be taken off the board and back to their starting position (similar to backgammon).
 Pieces that successfully traverse the path over the board are removed from the game.
 The first player to get all his pieces through and off the board is the winner.